CindyLouWho03/Craftologia/README.md

 # Description

-Craftologia is a modpack that tries to offer a more realistic and challenging concept of crafting and world mechanics.
-A single mod, by itself, is pretty much limited when it comes to create its own crafting recipes.
-However, when combined with other related mods, then the possibilities are exponentially increased.
-This modpack offers you a carefully selected list of mods that combine very well each other, each mod is directly or indirectly related with the rest, no mod was included just for the sake of adding more content for no reason.
-Even though there is no quest book or advancements system, you will have to cover most of the mods in order to "complete" the modpack.
-Tech, in many ways, is the dominant part of this modpack, followed by decoration and exploration, with the latter beign an important part of your journey, specially at early game and endgame.
+Craftologia is a pack that focuses on making more realistic and challenging crafting recipes, with a carefully selected list of mods, these custom recipes further increase the relationships between them, giving items much more uses outside their own mods scope that otherwise would become useless once you complete them.

-One year of work has been put by me to create this modpack and i hope it encourages you to explore the world, optimize your time and resources, research what each mod provides, explore the different alternatives with its advantages and disadvantages and investigate how things are done based on real data.
+The idea of this pack is giving the player a feeling of realism and progression with each crafting, ensuring at the same time a very long gameplay experience in order to explore what this pack provides.
+The pack is also meant for people who love building, decoration and exploration.

 # Features
--153 mods (175 by Forge Loader).
+-149 mods.

--Over 1800 recipe changes (with CraftTweaker).
+-Over 2100 recipe changes (with CraftTweaker).

--41 new custom items and 6 new custom blocks mostly created (with ContentTweaker) to cover the lack of ingredients of some recipes.
+-35 new custom items and 3 new custom blocks (with ContentTweaker).

 -Biome and dimension based oregen with larger but less common ore chunks.